 If English is not your first language you must have one of the following qualifications as evidence of your English language skills:

-IELTS Indicator 6.0 with a minimum of 5.5 in each sub-skill
+• IELTS Academic or UKVI 6.0 with a minimum of 5.5 in each sub-skill.

-Pearson Test of English (Academic) 60 overall with a minimum of 59 in each sub-skill
+• Pearson Test of English (Academic) 56 overall with a minimum of 51 in each sub-skill.

-IBT TOEFL 78 overall with a minimum of 17 in listening, 18 in reading, 20 in speaking and 17 in writing
+• IBT TOEFL 78 overall with a minimum of 17 in listening, 18 in reading, 20 in speaking and 17 in writing.

 If you need to improve your English language skills before you enter this course, our partner INTO University of Stirling offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for entry to this degree.

 The course will teach you how to interpret the data generated by businesses and effectively communicate your findings to inspire better ways of working.
 This course addresses the need for industry to have more managers with business analytic skills.
-Business Analytics opens up careers in diverse areas such as Strategic Management, Operations Planning, Sustainability; Customer-Relations Management; Supply-chain-Management, Process Improvement, or, Disruption and Change Management.
+Business Analytics opens up careers in diverse areas such as Strategic Management, Operations Planning, Sustainability, Customer-Relations Management, Supply-chain Management, Process Improvement, or Disruption and Change Management.

 Modules

-Teaching is carried out a through a mix of lectures, tutorials, case studies, role playing, computer simulations, fieldwork exercises, site visits, guest speakers and company projects.
+Teaching is carried out through a mix of lectures, tutorials, case studies, role playing, computer simulations, fieldwork exercises, site visits, guest speakers and company projects.

-Our Masters degree is awarded on satisfactory completion of a dissertation, following the Diploma examinations.
-Dissertation topics range over all areas of relevance to business and data analytics, such as supply chain management, procurement, strategy and development and customer relationship management.
+Our Masters degree is awarded on satisfactory completion of a dissertation following the Diploma examinations.
+Dissertation topics range over all areas of relevance to business and data analytics, such as supply-chain management, procurement, strategy and development and customer relationship management.

 Students can expect to have around 4-5 contact hours per module each semester and a timetable will be available shortly before the course begins in September.